codingandcommunity/booster-read-projects-function/README.md

 This repository uses the `aws-serverless-express` library to implement an AWS Lambda function that calls an express router that serves the API.
 However, this project can be tested locally as a normal express server.

+## CloudFront Cache

+In the production setup, the frontend projects that access this API do so through a CloudFront distribution.
+As a result, updates to this lambda will not propagate to the frontend immediately.
+The cache must break first.

 ## Getting Started

 1. `git clone` Clone this repository